zhstark/exercise-leetcode/README.md

 Code is written by C++ or Python.

-:neckbeard: meaning that problem has *Facebook* tag in LeetCode.
+:neckbeard: means that problem has *Facebook* tag in LeetCode.

 ## [Array](Array.md)